gardjl-unf/2022-WebSysDev/README.md

 This can just be addded with the SQL scripts and loaded with the initial SQL.
 Deleted the one in the database and then ran the above and it loaded it

-Then went into View\Order\List and List2 and changed name to email.
+Then went into View\Order\List and ListOrders and changed name to email.

-Note(List and List2 are not displaying correctly)
+Note(List and ListOrders are not displaying correctly)